tasty-bears/buzz/README.md

 * Build improvements using *foreman*
 * Web hosting via Heroku
 * Google Analytics
+* Ability to upload and view files
+* Barebones FooCDN repository

 ###Known Issues###
 * __Only Mac OS X is supported__ - contact developer for more information